preraulab/DYNAM-O/README.md

 %       sfreqs:       1D double - frequency bin center values for dimension 1 of
 %                     spect
 %       SOpower_norm: 1D double - normalized SO-power used to compute histogram
-%       SOpow_times:  1D double - SO-power times
+%       SOpower_times:  1D double - SO-power times
+%       SOphase: 1D double - SO-phase used to compute histogram
+%       SOphase_times:  1D double - SO-phase times
 ```

 View the full documentation for all parameters and outputs.

 # Documentation and Tutorials

-For more comprehensive documentation see [this tutorial on the Prerau Lab site](https://prerau.bwh.harvard.edu/transient-oscillation-dynamics/)
+For more comprehensive documentation see [this tutorial on the Prerau Lab site](https://prerau.bwh.harvard.edu/DYNAM-O/)

 ## Algorithm Summary
 Here we provide a brief summary of the steps for the TF-peak detection as well as for the SO-power histogram.